-Students are able to access their student records at any time by contacting their trainer / assessor or by contacting Careers Training Centre on E:training@careerstrainingcentre.com or T:(07) 40419 454.
+Students are able to access their student records at any time by contacting their trainer / assessor or by contacting Careers Training Centre on E:training@careerstrainingcentre.com or T:(07) 4041 9454.
 Careers Training Centre will be able to supply details of completed accredited units, statements of attainments, copies of training plans and record books and feedback on student progress.

-All current students will be updated every three months with a copy of their progress but are welcome to request information at any time.
-Statements of Attainment will be issued at no cost on request by students who are currently enrolled with Career Training Centre.
+All current students will be updated every three months with a copy of the their progress but are welcome to request information at any time.